Muaaz1998/Tsunami-detection-sim-in-C/README.md

 # Tsunami-detection-sim-in-C
 A simulation of Wireless Sensory Networks using MPI virtual topologies to simulate a tsunami detection system

-In order to run the programme please open the terminal --> navigate to the directory where you put this folder and type in the commands:
+In order to run the programme please open the terminal --> navigate to the directory of the folder and type in the commands:

 `$make out`